aaron-grau/curic/javascript/readings/function-calling.md

 greet.call(obj, "hello", "goodbye");
 ```

-Why use `call` since `apply` seems more flexible?
-There is a slight
-performance cost to using `apply` because the arguments need to be
-unpacked.
-Don't worry about it; I just want you to understand why
-there is such a similar method.

-In general, `call` is more convenient when you know ahead of time what
-arguments you want to pass. `apply` is more useful when someone is
-going to give you an array of arguments to use.
+Why prefer `call` over `apply`, and vice versa?
+In general, `call` is more convenient when you know ahead of time what arguments you want to pass. `apply` is more useful when someone is going to give you an array of arguments to use.
+There is a slight performance cost to using `apply` because the arguments need to be unpacked.
+Don't worry much about it, though.